 What time zone is St. Maarten in?

 St. Maarten is located in the Atlantic Standard time zone (AST).
 St. Maarten is a small island located between the Caribbean and the Atlantic sea.
 St. Maarten is located south of the island of Anguilla, east of the British Virgin Islands and the US Virgin Islands, and north of the Leeward Islands.
+Find more information about the time zone in St. Martin in this article.

 Are vacationers in St. Maarten affected by the time zone?